earthtogabriel/Test-/README.md

 # Test-
-I'm the best coder in the class
+I'm the best coder in the class, i think i got this now